LANTAU ISLAND

 Tel – 2984 7225

-NGONG PING – pronounced “Nong Ping” and lying on a plateau high in the western Lantau hills in the shadow of the towering Lantau Peak Ngong Ping has become one of the most popular visitor destinations in Hong Kong since the Tian Tan “Big Buddha” statue was erected in 1993.
-Ngong Ping is surrounded by hills, trees, temples and shrines and despite the extent of development which has taken place in recent years is still a wonderfully scenic location.
+NGONG PING – is a plateau high in the western Lantau hills in the shadow of the towering Lantau Peak, Hong Kong's second highest mountain.
+Ngong Ping has become one of the most popular visitor destinations in Hong Kong since the Tian Tan “Big Buddha” statue was erected in 1993.
+It flanked by by hills, trees, temples and shrines and overlooks the coast in one direction.
+Despite the extent of development which has taken place in recent years it is still a wonderfully scenic location.

 Ngong Ping is set in scenic surroundings